 - ► Extra credit: To be fair to all students, I do not offer individualized extra-credit opportunities.
 If you believe you might benefit from extra credit, I strongly advise you take advantage of those opportunities as they are announced over the term. - ▶ Notes: I do not provide lecture notes for students under any circumstances.
-You will have to rely on the generosity of a classmate or make use of any materials provided on the textbook website or the textbook's study guide, if applicable. - ▶ Revisions to the syllabus: While I will make every effort to follow the syllabus as-written, if unforeseen circumstances arise during the semester I reserve the right to amend any policy in this syllabus. - ▶ Attendance and absence policy.
-To encourage regular participation in class, I will take daily attendance.
-In accordance with college policy, students who have more than four unexcused absences may be assigned a failing grade ("FA") at my sole discretion; in particular, any student who has earned a failing grade in the course based on their overall average who also has excessive absences will automatically receive the "FA" grade.
-Attendance is a factor considered when assigning students' participation grades; however, perfect attendance does not guarantee a perfect participation grade, and it is possible, but perhaps unlikely, that you could receive a perfect participation grade if you have missed a class or two.
+You will have to rely on the generosity of a classmate or make use of any materials provided on the textbook website or the textbook's study guide, if applicable.2 - ▶ Revisions to the syllabus: While I will make every effort to follow the syllabus as-written, if unforeseen circumstances arise during the semester I reserve the right to amend any policy in this syllabus. - ▶ Makeups: Make-up examinations must be scheduled in advance in the case of an unavoidable planned or reasonably-foreseeable absence; otherwise, make-ups will be given only in the case of an illness or other emergency that is properly documented, after the fact.